jundalisay/superb/content/en/superphysics/principles/chapter-07b.md

 ---
+heading: "Chapter 6b"
 title: "What is the Impartial Spectator?"
-heading: "The moral sense in all humans"
+# heading: "The moral sense in all humans"
 date: 2017-09-21
 image: /photos/meta/buddhism.jpg
 description: "The Impartial Spectator of Adam Smith is the moral sense in all humans"